More people than ever before are shifting their opinions about cannabis. All thanks to a simple cannabinoid known as

 CBD, short for cannabidiol, is a completely non-psychoactive, naturally occurring compound in the cannabis plant.
 Its popularity has been rising steadily in recent years for it claimed benefits.

 CBD oil is extracted from hemp and marijuana plants.
 Both belong to the cannabis family (Cannabaceae).

-It’s been shown numerous times to boost the endocannabinoid system, a naturally occurring system in the body that uses cannabinoids produced by the body itself (such as anandamide).
+It plays a large role in the regulation of the endocannabinoid system, the system in your body that uses cannabinoids produced by the body itself (such as anandamide).